 Ofcom has considered your request in light of the relevant statutory scheme.
-We have also considered advice from HM Government as to the potential implications of disclosure of the location of mobile sites on national security matters.
-HM Government has raised significant concerns with Ofcom about the release of such information on national security grounds and has advised that disclosure of the information would adversely affect national security.
+We have also considered advice from HM Government on the potential implications of disclosure of information relating to the location of mobile sites (and other information relating to mobile sites) in the context of national security.
+HM Government has raised significant concerns with Ofcom about the release of this type of information on national security grounds and has advised that disclosure of this type of information would adversely affect national security.